Modřice

 Modřice (/cs/; Mödritz) is a town in Brno-Country District in the South Moravian Region of the Czech Republic.
-It has about 5,800 inhabitants.
+It has about 5,700 inhabitants.
+The town is located on the Svratka River in the Dyje–Svratka Valley.

+Modřice existed already in the 12th century, but it became a town only in 1994.
+The main landmark of the town is the Church of Saint Gotthard.

 Geography

 Modřice is located about 6 km south of Brno.
 It lies in the Dyje–Svratka Valley.
-It is situated on the right bank of the Svratka River.
+The highest point is at 342 m above sea level.
+The town is situated on the right bank of the Svratka River.

 History

 The first written mention of Modřice is from 1141.
 There used to be a castle owned by the Olomouc bishops.
 In the 13th century, Germanic settlers came and mixed with the original Slavic population.

 In the first half of the 20th century, Germans formed majority of the population.
-After the World War II, German inhabitants were expelled and the municipality was resettled by Czechs.
+After World War II, the German inhabitants were expelled and the municipality was resettled by Czechs.
 Modřice became a town in 1994.